Welcome to the Open Access Australasia website

 Janet Catterall

-Janet is the Senior Project Officer for Open Access Australasia working three days a week.
-Janet has worked as a research-focused academic librarian in universities for twenty years in the US, Canada and Australia, with a defining interest in open access and scholarly communications.
-Recent research includes investigating the open access initiatives across Australia and Aotearoa New Zealand, comparing universities, health, government, and non-profit research-active institutions.
+Janet is currently Senior Project Officer for Open Access Australasia and has been with OAA since 2022.
+Janet has worked as a research-focused academic librarian in universities for over twenty years in the US, Canada and Australia, most recently working at James Cook University as a health liaison librarian.
+Janet has a defining interest in open access and scholarly communications and has conducted her own research in this area as well as in health.
+Janet also serves as Editor-in-Chief for the Journal of Librarianship and Scholarly Communications, a diamond open access journal based in the United States.
 Janet is passionate about diversity and equity in open scholarship.
-She is also a Liaison Librarian supporting the health disciplines at James Cook University.
 Her ORCID profile is here

 Terms of reference